Gommateshwara statue, Karkala: History

+Inscription

+An inscription associated with the Gommateshwara statue provides the principal contemporary evidence for its construction.
+The record was published in Epigraphia Indica, volume VII.
+The record attributes the monument to Vira Pandya, son of Bhairava, and states that he caused the image of Bahubali to be made.
+It further names Lalitakirti of Panasoge as the Jain teacher who prompted the ruler to undertake the work.
+Lalitakirti belonged to the Panasoge lineage of the Desigana.
+The same name occurs in a later Karkala inscription concerning the construction of the Chaturmukha Basadi, leading the editors of Epigraphia Indica to conclude that Lalitakirti was a hereditary title borne by Jain teachers of Panasoge who served as spiritual preceptors to the chiefs of Karkala.
+The inscription gives calendrical information for the consecration of the image.
+On the basis of these details, Franz Kielhorn calculated the date as Wednesday, 13 February 1432 CE.
+The inscription is consequently important not only for dating the monument but also for documenting the relationship between the Jain religious establishment of Panasoge and the ruling family of Karkala during the 15th century.

 Statue

 The idol of Lord Bahubali, carved out of a single rock of granite, is 42 ft tall, 10.33 ft wide and is said to be the second tallest statue of Bahubali in the world.
 The idol is placed on a 5 ft pedestal and enclosed by cloistered prakaram.
+The monument is situated on the rocky hill known as Gommata Betta at Karkala.
+The statue is a free-standing monolith carved in granite and represents Bahubali in the standing meditative posture known as kayotsarga.
 In the entrance room, a few sculptures of Tirthankaras are displayed.
 In front of the temple is a manastambha with image of Yaksha within a niche.
 The statue is depicted in kayotsarga posture with curly hair ringlets, large ears and palms stretching up to knees.
+The monumental image belongs to a wider Karnataka tradition of colossal representations of Bahubali.
+Earlier examples include the celebrated image at Shravanabelagola, while later examples include the monolith at Venur.
 The idol weighs over 80 tonnes.
 It is located 300 feet above sea level.

 Gommateshwara statue at Shravanabelagola, Dharmasthala, Venur, Gommatagiri along with the one in Karkala are the five monolithic statues of Bahubali in Karnataka.
 The monolithic colossal statues of Bahubali at Shravanabelagola, Karkala and Venur are considered as wonder of the world.
+The Karkala monument is protected as a Monument of National Importance by the Archaeological Survey of India.